-*I should preface this article by saying that I am speaking here about trans men who vary anatomically from natal males.*
+*I should preface this article on transgender dating by saying that I am speaking here about trans men who vary anatomically from natal males.*

 When I first made the decision to transition many years ago, I honestly believed that I would never date, or be in a relationship again.
 For me this was a sacrifice I needed to make, and was prepared to live with, but was very pleasantly surprised when this turned out not to be the case at all.

 My personal experience has been that, despite what many men think, women tend to care more about what’s in your mind and heart, than what’s in your pants.

 Sure, we might be at an anatomical disadvantage when it comes to casual sex, but I’d say we’re actually at an experiential, emotional and psychological advantage when it comes to satisfying sex and navigating intimate relationships.
 Our “predicament” forces us to communicate very openly and honestly, very early on about our vulnerabilities, and allowing ourselves to be vulnerable, is what fosters true connection and trust.
 Brene Brown has a lot to say about this.
 If you haven’t heard of her, definitely check her out.

 I can speak here only of my experiences over the years of dating straight women, and hope that I can give others insight/hope/understanding with just a few pointers.